danidee10/Staticfy/README.md

 ./staticfy.py staticfy.html --static-endpoint=static --add-tags='{"img": "data-url"}'`
 ```

-using `./` runs Staticfy with python3, if you're running windows or you want to use another version of python e.g python2, you can just run
+Using `./` runs Staticfy with python3, if you're running windows or you want to use another version of python e.g python2, you can just run

 ```bash
 python2 staticfy.py staticfy.html --static-endpoint=static --add-tags='{"img": "data-url"}'`